A normal form for a real 2-codimensional submanifold in $\mathbb{C}^{N+1}$ near a CR singularity: Introduction and Main Result

-In $\mathbb{C}^{2}$ the Moser partial normal form eliminates the terms in the local defining equation of $M$ of positive degree in both $z$ and $\overline{z}$.
+In $\mathbb{C}^{2}$ Moser's partial normal form eliminates the terms in the local defining equation of $M$ of positive degree in both $z$ and $\overline{z}$.
 The higher dimensional case considered here brings new difficulties.
-In $\mathbb{C}^{N+1}$ the Extended Moser Lemma eliminates only iterated traces of the corresponding terms.
+In $\mathbb{C}^{N+1}$ Extended Moser Lemma eliminates only iterated traces of the corresponding terms.
 However, these terms can still contribute to higher order terms in the construction of the normal form.
-Recently, similar normal forms were constructed for Levi-nondegenerate hypersurfaces in $\mathbb{C}^{N+1}$ by Zaitsev~\cite{DZ1}.
-The main instrument is given by the Fisher decomposition.
+Recently, similar normal forms were constructed for Levi-nondegenerate hypersurfaces in $\mathbb{C}^{N+1}$ by Zaitsev in ~\cite{DZ1}.
+The main instrument is given by the Fischer decomposition.

 The condition that \eqref{moser} contains nontrivial higher order terms has the following natural generalization to the higher dimensional case:

 where here and throughout the paper we use the following abbreviation